ragefuljoe/boilerplate/README.md

 $ lineman spec
 ```

-# e2e tests -- Requires Selenium and probably an update to the shell script path for the jar file and chrome driver. -- This is just a temp thing I threw together.
+# e2e tests
+**Requires Selenium and probably an update to the shell script path for the jar file and chrome driver. -- This is just a temp thing I threw together.**
 ```sh
 $ ./start-selenium.sh
 ```